flyingmachine/brave-clojure-web/content/concurrency.md

   `(do (Thread/sleep ~timeout) ~@body))
 ```

-Our demonstration will pay homage to the British, since they invented
-queues.
-We'll use a queue to ensure that the customary British
-greeting, "'Ello, gov'na!
-Pip pip!
-Cheerio!" is delivered in the
-correct order.
-First, here's an example of it being delivered in the
+Now here's an example of the greeting being delivered in the wrong
-wrong order:
+order:

 ```clojure
 (future (wait 200 (println "'Ello, gov'na!")))